gexiaoxiao7/TBA_Clip_Net/README.md

-The Docker will be released soon.
+Docs will be released soon.